kshitijaucharmal/NEAT-Algorithm/README.md

 This is an incomplete implmentation.

 ## Features
-  1. Adding Connection Check
+  1. Adding Connection ✔
-  2. Adding Node       Check
+  2. Adding Node       ✔
-  3. Mutate            Check
+  3. Mutate            ✔
-  4. Crossover         Check
+  4. Crossover         ✔
-  5. Speciation        Not Done
+  5. Speciation        ×

 You are free to contribute !!